42xel/BAPL2/README.md

 I don't know if there is a purely PEG solution to this issue, but presumably, precedence climbing could solve it.

 ### Dynamism (indexed and called expressions)
-Indexed and function pattern are not limited to variable, they can be used with any expression, which hopefully resolves into a value of correct type at runtime.
+Indexed and function pattern are not limited to variables, they can be used with any expression, which hopefully resolves into a value of correct type at runtime.

 Example 1 :
 ```